 Finally, as already mentioned, filters reduce all incoming light, and work by reducing light of different wavelengths by different amounts.
 You need a fair amount of aperture to get a useful effect.
 A filter, even a good one, will not make a toy telescope perform like a large one.
 (Unfortunately, owners of toy telescopes are exactly the people who often, misled by advertising, buy filters expecting magical performance improvements, and are disappointed.)

-If you have a telescope of 150 mm or more aperture, I recommend getting a good narrowband filter (H-alpha or O-III) for viewing emission nebulae.
+If you have a telescope of 150 mm6 inches or more aperture, I recommend getting a good narrowband filter (H-alpha or O-III) for viewing emission nebulae.
 In my opinion, no other filters produce results good enough to be worth the bother.

 Important Addendum: Solar filters

 We haven’t discussed solar filters, and I intend to make them the subject of a separate article.

 These are very dangerous and should never be used.
 The magnified heat of the sun is concentrated on the dark filter and can cause it to crack, suddenly passing the magnified sunlight through into your eye.
 The result will be instant and permanent blindness.

 If your telescope came with one of these black screw-in “Sun Filters”, destroy it immediately before you or a loved one are injured.

 I’ll expand on this in another article eventually, but: The only safe way to view the sun is with a filter at the objective end of the telescope (the far end from the eyepiece), preventing most of the solar energy from ever entering the telescope, or with a sophisticated device at the eyepiece end that rejects most of the solar energy before it hits the eyepiece.

 Furthermore, the only safe solar filters are specialized devices made specifically for astronomy.
 No material you have around your house (not dark glass, sunglasses, soot, etc.) makes a safe solar filter.